iturner72/book-notes/the_crypto_story.md

         Bitcoin.
 For another thing, though they're big companies, regulators are aware of them, and they try to be good corporate citizens.
 * ii.
 Custodians
-    + ...instead of sending you 0.005215 Bitcoin, the exchange just keeps a database of its customers and their account balanes.
-And your entry in the database includes your name, your driver's license number, your account number, your email address, your phone number, your password,* your mother's maiden name, and your account balance, and the exchange writes 0.005215 in the balance field.
+    + ...you know the exchange will get some customers who don't write down their wallet's seed phrase (or lose it or forget it) and then can't access the Bitcoin.
+And they'll call the exchange's customer service number and say, "I lost the password to my Bitcoin account, can you reset it?"
+And the exchange will say, "No, it doesn't work that way, also we don't have a customer service number."
-        + *jk, just a hash of your password.
+    +

 # IV Trust, Money, Community